ddtlabs/smartvisu-widgets/powerDistribution/README.md

 ### Power Distribution Unit Widget for smartVISU
-Designed for use with with [Avocent PDUs](https://github.com/ddtlabs/PM20) or [NETIO230 PDUs](https://github.com/ddtlabs/NETIO230).
+Designed for use with [Avocent PDUs](https://github.com/ddtlabs/PM20) or [NETIO230 PDUs](https://github.com/ddtlabs/NETIO230).
 But any other type of ports/sockets can be switched also.

 **Version: 0.11**